2000 J.League Division 1

-The 2000 season was the eighth season of the J-League Division 1.
+The 2000 J.League Division 1 season was the eighth season of the J.League Division 1.
 The league began on March 11 and ended on November 26.

-At the end of the season the second stage winner Kashima Antlers won the Suntory Championship against Yokohama F-Marinos who won the first stage.
+At the end of the season, the second stage winner Kashima Antlers won the Suntory Championship against Yokohama F. Marinos who won the first stage.

 Clubs

-Following sixteen clubs participated in J.League Division 1 during 2000 season.
+The following 16 clubs participated in Division 1 during 2000 season.
 Of these clubs, Kawasaki Frontale and FC Tokyo were promoted from Division 2.